Share This Article

 Self-Doubt

 Technophobia also develops when we fear social exclusion for lacking the skills to adapt to new technologies.
-If you are not competent in dealing with new gadgets, your self-esteem will take a hit.
+If you’re not competent in dealing with new gadgets, your self-esteem may take a hit.
 In a bid to preserve your dignity, you may become reluctant to use these devices.

 Age